stefanholek/pygments-openssl/README.rst

 ========

 This package provides a Pygments_ lexer for OpenSSL_ configuration files.
-The lexer is published as an entry point and, once installed, Pygments will pick it up automatically.
+The lexer is published as an entry point and Pygments will pick it up automatically.

 You can then use the ``openssl`` language with Pygments::